kimgb415/ModernLinuxDeviceDriver.github.io/drafts/Chapter6.1.markdown

 > 💡Full code in <https://github.com/kimgb415/modern-linux-device-driver/tree/Chapter6/ioctl>.

-> ⚠️ `scull_pipe` realted ioctl commands are excluded for now.
+> ⚠️ `scull_pipe` realted ioctl commands are not implemented in this section.

 ### `scull.h`
-I have refactored the way ioctl methods are defined in the header file. `enum SCULL_IOC_ENUM` is declared to automatically track the indices for each ioctl command.
+The way ioctl methods being defined are refactored in the header file. `enum SCULL_IOC_ENUM` is declared to automatically track the indices for each ioctl command.

 {%- highlight c -%}